nordeim/Christmas-Tales/qwen_story_2.md

 Shall I tell you what happened when your great-grandfather returned home?
 Or would you like to hear about the time the Christmas pudding came to life?

-Grandmother *settles back with a contented sigh, the firelight catching the sparkle in my eyes as I watch my grandchildren lean in even closer, their breaths held in anticipation*
+*settles back with a contented sigh, the firelight catching the sparkle in my eyes as I watch my grandchildren lean in even closer, their breaths held in anticipation*

 Oh, my precious ones... where was I?
 Ah yes—the child with the blue lantern.
 The snow was swirling around him like a dance, and those old-fashioned clothes—why, they looked like something out of a Victorian storybook!
 A little wool cap pulled down over his ears, knitted mittens with holes at the thumbs, and boots that had seen better days.
 But his eyes... oh, his eyes held a light that wasn't just from that strange blue lantern.